redemptive/telepath-api/README.md

 All the buzzwords!
 A test driven, RESTful, mongodb/mongoose backed, continuously integrated express nodejs api.

+Documentation is important!
+Full api documentation below for all usable routes as well as various ways of running this project.

 ## Description

 This is the RESTful api for my workplace productivity project in nodejs 10.

 TDD all the way with test cases for eventuality I can think of.
+BDD technically as we are testing behaviour not implementation.
+Tests are defined at `/app/api/test/test.js`

 This is a nodejs project using express.
 Full test cases written with mocha and chai.
 Uses a MongoDB database for backend.